Floorp-Projects/Floorp/dom/webgpu/tests/cts/checkout/.github/pull_request_template.md

 - [ ] All missing test coverage is tracked with "TODO" or `.unimplemented()`.
 - [ ] New helpers are `/** documented */` and new helper files are found in `helper_index.txt`.
 - [ ] Test behaves as expected in a WebGPU implementation.
 (If not passing, explain above.)
+- [ ] Test have be tested with compatibility mode validation enabled and behave as expected.
+(If not passing, explain above.)

 **Requirements for [reviewer sign-off](https://github.com/gpuweb/cts/blob/main/docs/reviews.md):**